samoylenkodmitry/KMMSimple/README.md

 ![Screenshot of iOS and Android app](screenshot.png?raw=true "Android and iOs apps together")

 Shared part uses kotlin serialization library for json parsing and ktor for making http requests.
-Android and iOs apps uses common sdk to obtain and render same models.
+Android and iOS apps uses common sdk to obtain and render same models.